We've Written Extensively About California Paternity Issues - Click Here!

 (a) Except as provided in Chapter 1 (commencing with Section 7540) and

 Chapter 3 (commencing with Section 7570) of Part 2, a presumption under

 Section 7611 is a rebuttable presumption affecting the burden of proof

 and may be rebutted in an appropriate action only by clear and convincing evidence.

-(b) If two or more presumptions arise under Section 7610 or 7611 that conflict
+(b) If two or more presumptions arise under Section 7611 that conflict

-with each other, or if a presumption under Section 7611 conflicts with
+with each other, or if one or more presumptions under Section 7611 conflict